James Outman Player Props: Dodgers vs. Orioles

 James Outman At The Plate

-- Looking at the 85 games he has played this season, he's homered in eight of them (9.4%), and in 3.5% of his trips to the dish.
+- He has gone deep in 9.3% of his games this season, and 3.5% of his chances at the plate.

-- Outman has had an RBI in 21 games this season (24.7%), including nine multi-RBI outings (10.6%).
-He has also driven home three or more of his team's runs in five contests.
+- Outman has driven home a run in 21 games this year (24.4%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.